stoplightio/docs/articles/hubs/markdown.md

 Quote break.

-> This is a very lonbg line that will still be quoted properly when it wraps.
+> This is a very long line that will still be quoted properly when it wraps.
 Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can *put* **Markdown** into a blockquote.

 ## Inline HTML
 You can also use raw HTML in your Markdown, and it'll mostly work pretty well.